-To start with, there’s a nifty bezel that you can display with a keyboard shortcut.
+To start with, there’s a nifty bezel that you can display by pressing a keyboard shortcut:

-As you can see, there are controls on the bezel, so you can play and pause, skip tracks, change the volume and more (if you don’t want to use keyboard shortcuts).
-You can set a rating (which you can also do from the keyboard), and there are a couple of other options, such as turning on shuffle and repeat.
+As you can see, there are controls on the bezel, so you can play and pause, skip tracks, change the volume and more (if you don’t want to use keyboard shortcuts to perform these actions).
+You can set a rating (which you can also do from the keyboard), and there are a couple of other options, such as toggling shuffle and repeat.

 CoverSutra also displays a brief pop-up from the menu bar showing a track’s name and album art when it starts playing, so you can see what’s next in your playlist, and skip it if you want (using keyboard shortcuts).